klausman/armapadocs/content/mods/ace_medical/index.md

 - Bandage head and torso until no longer bleeding
 - Bandage limbs until no longer bleeding, remove tourniquets
 - Check pulse.
 Note that you will never find a pulse on a tourniquet-ed limb for obvious reasons.
-If there isn't any, perform CPR.
+If there no pulse, perform CPR.
 Repeat until the patient has a stable pulse (recheck frequently if they stay unconscious!) or a medic arrives and then follow their instructions.